caufieldjh/awesome-bioie/README.md

 ### Annotated Text Data

+* [CRAFT](https://github.com/UCDenver-ccp/CRAFT) - [paper](https://link.springer.com/chapter/10.1007/978-94-024-0881-2_53) - 67 full-text biomedical articles annotated in a variety of ways, including for concepts and coreferences.
+Now on version 3.
 * [n2c2 (formerly i2b2) Data](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/) - the Department of Biomedical Informatics (DBMI) at Harvard Medical School manages data for the National NLP Clinical Challenges and the Informatics for Integrating Biology and the Bedside challenges running since 2006.
 They require registration before access and use.
 Datasets include a variety of topics.
 See the [list of data challenges](https://portal.dbmi.hms.harvard.edu/data-challenges/) for individual descriptions.
 * [Word Sense Disambiguation (WSD)](https://wsd.nlm.nih.gov/) - [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-223) - 203 ambiguous words and 37,888 automatically extracted instances of their use in biomedical research publications.
 Requires UTS account.